kitbur/aideen-audit/README.md

 - [ ] Add oneric prices in different currencies.
 - [ ] Seperate oneric bonus into each pack.
 - [ ] Account for Nameless Honor and Express Supply Pass.
-- [ ] Add link to this repository to live demo.

 ## License